ChengKang520/inhibited-lora/README.md

-## Finetune on SQuAD-V2 Benchmarks
+## Finetune on SQuAD-V1.1 and SQuAD-V2.0 Benchmarks

 Here are the tuning time when fine-tuning the BERT-large model:
 |Task	 | Command	                            	| Running Time(1x40G A100 GPUs) |